sun-icon-medium Medium Light

 A few leaves had to be cut off (not trimmed) because the leaves were bent in transit.
 The majority of the plant was green and not lime (kind of disappointed).
 I had the same plant in Washington DC and it was completely a lime color.

-5. William Lee (verified owner)
+5. William Lee Verified Buyer

 Absolutely beautiful and so well packed and shipped.
 Love this company!!!